 A gasoline-powered mower’s engine turns a vertical shaft connected to the mower blade.
 The blade, with sharpened edges on both ends, makes two cutting passes with each revolution.
 The combined power and speed of the gas engine allows the mower to cut through herbaceous vegetation, fallen leaves, and small sticks with ease.
 Gasoline-powered mowers come in cutting widths between 20 and 24 inches.

 Electric push mowers use an electric motor to power a rotary blade.
 Both plug-in and cordless electric models offer plenty of power to mow comparably to gasoline mowers under normal conditions.
 However, they are subject to bogging down more easily in tall grass.
 Corded mowers are limited by proximity to a power source and the length of the extension cord.
 Cordless mowers are limited by battery run time and recharging time.
 Electric mowers are available in cutting widths between 14 and 21 inches.
+Electric mowers are a lot more eco-friendly than gas-powered mowers, though, and the cordless versions are especially easy to maneuver, which makes them great for smaller lawns.

 There are two cost aspects to consider with lawn mowers.
 The purchase price is a one-time cost and is directly comparable among the different types.
 The expected lifespan on all of these mowers is about 10 years, so there’s no need to calculate a per year “depreciation” cost.
 The second cost aspect is the ongoing operation expense.
 Fuel and routine maintenance add to the total cost of ownership over the life of a mower, as shown below.